- Reading time: 5 mins

 2. Analyze your situation.
 A Strengths, Weaknesses, Opportunities, and Threats (SWOT) analysis can give you a snapshot of the situations you face as you market your business.
 Your strengths are what make your business unique, while your weaknesses are what you can improve on.
 The economy, your competitors, technology, and other external factors contribute to your opportunities and threats.
 By analyzing your situation this way, you can improve your marketing strategies, while overcoming challenges that may or may not be in your control.
 Create customer personas to help figure out who your ideal customers.
 This will help with your analysis.
-To get you started, we’ve created a Customer Persona Checklist.

 3. Map your messages.
 Your messaging is part of your marketing strategy and your brand.
 To create a message map, start by writing an XYZ statement or boilerplate that contains basic information about your business.
 Then, center other messaging related to your products, clients, and services around the XYZ statement.
 These messages can then be incorporated into your mission statement, press releases, and other marketing materials.
-To learn how to craft messaging that creates the best image of your business, check out our Content Writing Checklist.

 4. Live out your mission.
 Your business has a set of values that guides it.
 Creating a mission statement outlines these values and ensures that the people who interact with your business are aware of them.
 Just be sure that this message reflects your brand honestly so you can actively demonstrate the values outlined in the mission statement through your interactions with clients.
 This statement and how it is carried out can make or break your clients’ trust.